 I know that there are a huge number of decisions that have to be made in the build-up to going to university – which one to pick, choosing the course, getting supplies etc – but I can tell you now one thing you don’t need to stress about it choosing accommodation if you’re studying Biosciences – your schedule is so full you barely spend any time in there anyway (don’t worry, you’re busy doing more fun things out of your room)!
-I’m going to tell you a little about my week, hoping to prove to you that the life of a Biochemist is not only the best but the most interesting student life on campus.
+I’m going to tell you a little about my week, hoping to prove to you that the life of a Biosciences student is not only the best but the most interesting student life on campus.

 Every other Monday, we have 9:00-4:30 lab sessions in the Chemistry teaching labs (yes that means a three-day weekend every other week).
 It’s in these sessions you’ll go from learning basic lab techniques like setting up a condensation, to performing your own IR analyses – each lab day brings something different.
 Only the other day, I was extracting and concentrating capsaicin, the chemical in chillies that makes them spicy (gloves and goggles being very important in this one!).
 It may sound exhausting, but once you’ve got into the laboratory and you’re synthesising chemicals you’ve only ever learnt about in a textbook before, the day absolutely flies by and you’ll be itching to get back in those labs in a fortnight’s time.

 After my labs have finished, I make some dinner and make my way to one of the campus bars for a college pool match – only one example of the countless competitive and fun inter-college sports that take place all the time.
 Feeling that rivalry against my competitors and the team spirit from my own team is a great way to wind down after a long day of concentrating!